Anthony-GG/event-forecaster/README.md

 * Extended event list (increased from the current standard list being 20 of the most upcoming events in a given city)

-* Adding action to clicking on an event that will show user more information about the event (ex. ticket links, location on map, etc.)
+* Adding action to clicking on an event that will show the user more information about the event (ex. ticket links, location on a map, etc.)

+* Adding an indicator to events when they are hovered to easily determine which event you are clicking on

 ```